pluginpizza/uncomment/readme.txt

 = Can I enable comments for a specific post or post type? =

-Uncomment is designed to disable or hide all commenting functionality from your WordPress site.
-There are no additional settings for enabling comments on specific posts or post types.
+Uncomment is designed to completely disable or hide all comments and commenting functionality on your WordPress site.
+There are no settings for enabling comments on specific posts or post types.

 = Does this plugin remove existing comments? =

 Uncomment does not remove any existing comments from the database.

-Note that while Uncomment does its best to automatically hide or disable any commment-related elements via WordPress core hooks, filters and functions, your theme may use its own commenting functions and still show existing comments with a post.
+Note that Uncomment uses WordPress core hooks, filters and functions to automatically hide or disable any comments and commment-related elements.
+Your theme may be using its own custom functions and might still show existing comments with a post.

 == Changelog ==